Concrete Innovation a discussion

 The Challenge: Water Quality in Concrete

-Concrete production consumes massive amounts of freshwater annually.
-With only 3% of Earth's water being fresh, and most of that locked in glaciers, the construction industry faces a critical challenge in sourcing quality mixing water.
+Concrete production uses large amounts of freshwater.
+With only 3% of Earth’s water being fresh, sourcing quality mixing water is a growing challenge.

-Materials is an international peer-reviewed, open access journal on materials science and engineering published semimonthly online by MDP
+Materials is a peer-reviewed, open access materials science and engineering journal published online by MDPI.

 PubMed Central (PMC)